ThinamXx/TheBattle_of_Neighborhood..Toronto/README.md

 # The-Battle-Of-Neighborhood
-This Project is the part of IBM Capstone Project.
-Here, I worked out the Analysis of Toronto Neighborhood for the convenience of Investors who are interested to get the insight.
+In this repository I have performed the Analysis using Python, API, basic Machine Learning Algorithms to get the insights og Toronto Neighborhood.
+Here I have also included the Analyzed Report for better understanding for the reader!!